roebel/py_find_1st/README.md

 ### Version 1.0.4 (2017-05-31) ###

   * Fixed setup.py problems:
-  on the fly generation of LONG_DESCRPTION file.
+  on the fly generation of LONG_DESCRIPTION file.

 ### Version 1.0.3 (2017-05-31) ###